keiya01/og_image_writer/README.md

 }
 ```

-When you pass the following template image,
+When you pass the following the template image,

 ![example template image](https://raw.githubusercontent.com/keiya01/og_image_writer/main/examples/assets/og_template.png)

 this code generate the following image.

 ![example output image](https://raw.githubusercontent.com/keiya01/og_image_writer/main/examples/assets/output.png)

+And you can also set `background-color` instead of passing the template image.

+See more information in [/examples](https://github.com/keiya01/og_image_writer/tree/main/examples).